JobMaathuis/STATR_pipeline/README.md

 `rule convert_bam_to_bed`

-In order to store the genomic regions by coordinates and annotation the.bam files are converted to .bed files using bedtools
+In order to store the genomic regions by coordinates and annotation the .bam files are converted to .bed files using bedtools

 `rule parse_genome_anntation`

 Parses the genome annotation of the file to a readable and clean format (GFF3)

-`rule check_periodicity`
+`rule calculate_ribosome_density`

 Exploits the periodicity in a way that the average ribosome density over a coding DNA sequence.